 Overview of Short Manaslu Circuit Trek (12 Days)

 Embark on the Manaslu Circuit Trek, an unforgettable journey through pristine wilderness, rich cultural heritage, and spectacular Himalayan landscapes.
-Standing before Mt.
+Standing in front of Mt.
 Manaslu, the 8th highest peak in the world, and crossing the adventurous Larke La Pass at 5,106 meters, you'll experience the perfect blend of nature’s beauty, thrilling high-altitude challenges, and cultural exploration.

 This 12-day Manaslu Circuit Trek itinerary begins in Arughat Machhikhola and winds along the Budigandaki River all the way to the summit of Larke La Pass.
 Along the way, you'll traverse charming villages, witness the local ethnic communities’ unique lifestyles, and learn about their Buddhist traditions.
 The region is rich in Buddhist monuments such as monasteries, mani walls, chortens, prayer flags, and stupas, creating a spiritual atmosphere throughout the trek.